- See Products by Category or Business Size >

 Fidelity Target Date Strategies

-A single, professionally managed, and diversified investment, designed to help participants target their current standard of living through a retirement that may last 25-30 years.
+A professionally managed and diversified investment strategy designed to help participants maintain their current standard of living through a retirement that may last over 25 years.

-To learn more about Fidelity’s target date strategies and diverse product offering ,contact your Fidelity representative or visit go.fidelity.com/freedom.
+To learn more about Fidelity's target date strategies and explore the full suite of active, blend, and index solutions, contact your Fidelity representative.

 Before investing, consider the funds' investment objectives, risks, charges, and expenses.
 Contact Fidelity for a prospectus or, if available, a summary prospectus containing this information.
 Read it carefully.